Updated August 22, 2023

-- We have cut the entire column B in the screenshot here and pasted it at the end as follows in another screenshot.
+- We have cut the entire column B in the screenshot here and pasted it at the end in another screenshot.
 With the help of Ctrl + V, we have pasted in Column G.

 - Now we will understand the content with the following examples.

-- When we drag the entire Column leftwards by pressing the left side of the mouse to bring it to column A. The movement can be traced with a green color outline on Column A. That outline is the result of dragging the column.
+- When we drag the entire Column leftwards by pressing the left side of the mouse to bring it to column A, the movement can be traced with a green color outline on Column A. That outline is the result of dragging the column.
 After bringing the cursor there, we should release the mouse.
 The Shift key moves the content to the desired place instead of overwriting the contents of the column where it is moved.

 We have another shortcut method for performing the same task.